Educorreia932/FEUP-LPOO/docs/README.md

 A **super effective** attack will cause 2x the damage, a **not very effective** will cause 0.5x the damage and a **no effect** will cause 0x damage.
 For instance, the **Water** type is super effective against **Fire**, so if a **Water** pokémon move is used against a **Fire** pokémon, it will cause two times the normal damage it would cause.

-- **Summary Menu** - When we click on the S key, the game displays a summary of the player's current pokémons.
+- **Summary Menu** - When we click on the S key, the game displays a summary of the player's current pokémon.
-To scroll through the rest of the player's pokemons press up and down arrows.
+To scroll through the rest of the player's pokémon press ↑ or ↓ keys.

 <p align="center">
   <img width=500 src="images/Pokemon%20Summary.png">